knobs-dials/mediawiki-anchor-checker/README.md

 # mediawiki-anchor-checker

-Checks whether internal links within a mediawiki wiki will work as expected:
+This serves a very specific purpose: checking whether links between pages within a mediawiki wiki will work as expected:
 - checks whether internal mediawiki links with an #anchor match a header in the target page
 - checks duplicate section names